Excel Automation of Email Notifications Using Dropdown Selections

 Command/Function Description

-.AddItem Adds a new item, such as an email, to the Outlook application.
+.AddItem Adds a new object to the Outlook program, such an email.

 .Send Sends the email.

-Worksheet_Change(ByVal Target As Range) Event procedure that triggers when changes are made to a worksheet.
+Worksheet_Change(ByVal Target As Range) Event procedure that starts when a worksheet is modified.

 VBA in Microsoft Excel